Quantum coding with low-depth random circuits: Quasilocal Random Stabilizer Code Threshold

 Numerical results for these error profile functions are shown in Fig.~\ref{fig:cor}(a) for $D=1$ with length $L = N = 128$.
 We took $R=1/2$ and $n_e = e_c N = N/4$ so that uncorrectable errors occur relatively frequently.
 We see convincing evidence that spatial locality plays an important role for these low depth codes, despite the potential for nonlocal effects induced by the syndrome measurements.
 In particular, when $x_{12} = L/2$, then the joint failure distribution $P_{12}(L/2,d)$ factorizes into a product distribution $[P_{1}(L/2,d)]^2$ at low depths $d$.
 On the other hand, when $x_{12} < d$, there is a clear bunching effect whereby $P_{12}(x_{12},d) > [P_{i}(L/2,d)]^2$.
 We study this more quantitatively in Fig.~\ref{fig:cor}(b) in terms of the conditional failure probability of reference probe $2$ given that reference probe $1$ failed: $P_{2|1}(x,d) = P_{12}(x,d)/P_1(x,d)$.
 Rather intuitively, we see a collapse of the curves for different depths when this conditional profile is plotted as a function of $x/d$.

-These spatial correlations in the uncorrectable errors are an indication that these low-depth codes retain features associated with spatial locality despite achieving the critical behavior of fully random or infinite depth codes.
+These spatial correlations in the uncorrectable errors are an indication that these low-depth codes retain features associated with spatial locality despite achieving the critical behavior of fully random or high-depth codes.
 Thus, in many respects, they are a truly distinct class of codes from fully random stabilizer codes.